Attorney Hoyt Tessener

 Finding His Passion

-Hoyt’s passion for the little guy began when he was a little guy himself.
-Raised in the textile town of Shelby, N.C., his family, like most there, lived modestly.
+Hoyt was raised in the textile town of Shelby, NC; his family, like most there, lived modestly.
 His father owned an auto body repair shop and his mother was a beautician.
 He eventually attended NC State University – the first in his family to ever attend college.

 He chose NC State because it had a textile program.
 It never occurred to him then that he’d do anything other than work in the textile industry.
 Yet that industry was rapidly declining and jobs moved overseas.
-After he married, his father-in-law suggested Hoyt try law school.
-He attended Campbell University and met with great success.
+Hoyt attended Campbell University, learned the art of litigation, and was met with great success.
 Hoyt won the Rick Edmonson mock appellate competition with the highest score possible, and 10 Book Awards – the highest number achieved at that time.
 It seemed meant to be.

 Hoyt recalls, “Litigation just seemed to fit.
 I’ve been told I’m a fighter and a good story teller.
 I may not be the smartest guy in the room.
 I may not be the best looking.
 But I’m a hard worker.
 I’m a fighter.
 And as the child of hardworking parents, I have a solid work ethic.
 I am the one who will wade through the weeds to try to get the results my clients potentially deserve.”